Jasper Lake (Alberta)

-Jasper Lake is a lake located in the Rockies of Jasper National Park in Alberta, Canada.
+Jasper Lake is in the Rocky Mountains of Jasper National Park in Alberta, Canada.
 It is part of the Athabasca River, where the river broadens out.
 Its westernmost shore lies about 15 mi northeast from the town of Jasper along the Yellowhead Highway (Highway 16) and stretches farther east for about 6 mi.

 Jasper Lake Sand Dunes

-One unique feature of the lake is the Jasper Lake Sand Dunes.
-It is the only sand dune ecosystem in the Canadian Rockies.
+A distinctive feature of the lake is the Jasper Lake Sand Dunes, the only sand dune ecosystem in the Canadian Rockies.

 The dunes were formed at the edge of the lake during the last ice age and have been constantly reshaped by wind and water ever since.
 Acting as a kind of sieve, the lake removes silt and sand from the river, allowing it to sink to the lake bed.
 When the water level recedes in the fall, vast sand flats are exposed and dry out, becoming vulnerable to the strong westerly winds that sweep through the lower Athabasca Valley.
 In winter, these winds blow the sand and silt down the valley, forming two large dune islands near the northwest shore of Jasper Lake.
-In the lee of the dunes, mature clumps of spruce and balsam poplar have gained a stronghold, with colonizing grasses, rose bushes and willows.
-As water from the river flows into the lake, silt and sand sink down to the lake bed.
-In Autumn, when the water level goes down, the silt and sand are exposed and become dry, and are then swept up by the strong westerly winds of the Athabasca Valley.
+In the lee of the dunes, mature clumps of spruce and balsam poplar have gained a foothold, with colonizing grasses, rose bushes and willows.